stagerightlabs/phpxdr/README.md

 $string = $xdr->read(XDR::STRING); // 'Bad Wolf'
 ```

-More usage information can be found in the wiki (coming soon.)
+More implementation and usage details can be [found in the wiki](https://github.com/stagerightlabs/phpxdr/wiki).

 ### Testing